 How can I prepare for a root canal?

-For a full 24 hours before your appointment, avoid tobacco and alcohol.
+Avoid tobacco and alcohol for 24 hours before your appointment.
 Both can slow the healing process and increase your chances of complications.
 Eat before the procedure, but avoid eating or drinking for an hour before the procedure.
 Ensure you brush and floss your teeth right before.
 Your mouth may be numb for a while after the procedure, which will make it difficult to eat.
 Wear comfortable clothes, and ensure you’re rested and calm when entering the office.

 Can it be too late for a root canal?